OpenDOps/gonka-mlnode-protected/README.md

 # Gonka MLNode Public Image

 This Docker image is a security-enhanced wrapper around the `product-science/mlnode` gonka MLNode image, designed specifically for rental GPU services used in GNK mining.
+This project is part of the [Gonka](https://github.com/gonka-ai) ecosystem.

 ## Problem Statement